vishvAsa/kalpAntaram/articles/kalari-origin.md

 कोमन्ऱ्‌ वीटुकळ् तिरियुन्नपोलि

+### Other styles
+I agree there existed other styles, but from the popularity and significance given to the Tulu tradition, what I could infer is that Kalaripayattu may have its ultimate locus in there.
+I see no other reason why Keralites would go there for education and import Tulu preceptors.

+Also the families who settled in Kerala from Tulu Nadu would obviously have their roots there.
+These are among the most significant families.

 ## Brahmin masters
 Apart from Nairs, there were Brahmins who mastered the art of Kalari.
 Kalari Gurus of Kochi and Travancore Rajas were Nambuthiri Brahmins.